dianlight/dgcgo/packages/gcodego/gcodego/README.md

 A GCode sender and application.
 The aim of the project is to create a universal sender for cheap CNCs.

-_The ambition of the project is the creation of a software like "Octoprint" for the world of CNC and also integrate a CAM part to lacorate directly from Gerber files (PCB factory) and SVG (laser works) etc etc._
+_The ambition of the project is the creation of software like "Octoprint" for the world of CNC and also integrate a CAM part to start directly from Gerber files (PCB factory) and SVG (laser works) etc etc._

 <span style="color:red">**Warning!**</span>